KornbergFresnel/KornbergFresnel/README.md

 - 👋 Hi, I’m Ming, an AI researcher
-- 👀 I’m interested in the research of multi-agent learning and reinforcement learning
+- 👀 I’m interested in the research of game theorey, multi-agent systems and reinforcement learning
 - 💞️ I’m looking to collaborate on empirical game theory, and most importantly, the [MALib](https://github.com/sjtu-marl/malib)
-- 📫 You can reach me at my email (see my profile)
+- 📫 You can reach me at mingak (suffixed with `sjtu.edu.cn`)

 <!---
 KornbergFresnel/KornbergFresnel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.